PardhuSreeRushiVarma20060119/loadiscator/README.md

 ## Overview

-**Loadifscator** is a modular, extensible framework for generating, obfuscating, and delivering payloads for red team operations, adversary simulation, and AV/EDR evasion research.
+**Loadiscator** is a modular, extensible framework for generating, obfuscating, and delivering payloads for red team operations, adversary simulation, and AV/EDR evasion research.
 It supports multiple languages, advanced obfuscation, encryption, fileless execution, and C2 integrations.
 The framework is designed for both CLI and (optionally) web GUI usage, with a focus on research, education, and authorized security testing.

 ---